 In January 2009, the UK CLG met with Prime Minister Gordon Brown to discuss how action on climate change will help stimulate economic activity and job creation It discussed potential new policies for stimulating investment in low carbon production and employment.
 The Corporate Leaders Group also committed to work in partnership with the Government to help secure a strong and effective international framework to tackle climate change.

-Polly Courtice, Director of CPSL and members of UK CLG meeting Nancy Pelosi, Speaker of the US House of Representatives
+Polly Courtice, Director of CISL and members of UK CLG meeting Nancy Pelosi, Speaker of the US House of Representatives

 In June 2007, members of the UK CLG met with Nancy Pelosi, Speaker of the US House of Representatives to discuss the group’s experience of climate change policies.
 The CLG leaders delivered a strong message to the US congressional committee on Energy Independence and Global Warming in Washington DC.
 The group surprised many US commentators by calling for long-term legal frameworks to tackle climate change at a time when ‘regulation’ was seen as anti-competitive, and made an important contribution to the rapidly changing debate on climate change in the US.

 In June 2006 the CLG wrote a second letter to the Prime Minister, offering further support that the UK Government should take ambitious action to stimulate investment in low carbon technology and should use the negotiations of the next round of the EU Emissions Trading Scheme (ETS) as an opportunity to take on challenging targets.
 In late 2006 and 2007 the UK Government announced plans for a Climate Change Bill that would set a long term framework for action relating to climate change.
 The UK CLG was instrumental in enabling this legislation to progress.

 Read the full text of the 2006 letter.